-Under Title 29, Delaware Code, Chapter 100, the Freedom of Information Act (FOIA) establishes the right of the public to inspect and copy public records.
-Section 10003(b) of the FOIA provides that a public body, including the Freire Charter School Wilmington, must establish rules and regulations regarding access to public records, as well as fees charged for copying such records.
+Under Title 29 of the Delaware Code, Chapter 100, the Freedom of Information Act (“FOIA”) establishes the right of the public to inspect and copy public records.
+Section 10003(b) of FOIA provides that a public body, including Freire Charter School Wilmington (“the School”), must establish rules and regulations regarding access to public records, as well as fees charged for copying such records.

-Any citizen shall be granted access to the School’s public records under the following terms and conditions:
+Any citizen shall be granted access to the School’s public records under the terms and conditions set forth herein.

-Public Record means written or recorded information made or received by the Freire Charter School Wilmington relating to public business.
-A citizen is entitled to inspect and copy public records (as defined under Section 10002) in the custody of the School, The Act defines “public record” to include: “information of any kind owned, made, used, retained, received, produced, composed, drafted or otherwise compiled or collected by any public body relating in any way to public business, or in any way of public interest, or in any way related to public purposes regardless of the physical form or characteristic by which such information is stored, recorded or reproduced.”
+Public Record: Any written or recorded information made or received by the School relating to public business.
+A citizen is entitled to inspect and copy public records (as defined under 29 Del.
+C. § 10002) in the custody of the School.
+29 Del.
+C. § 10002(o) defines “public record” to include: “information of any kind owned, made, used, retained, received, produced, composed, drafted or otherwise compiled or collected by any public body relating in any way to public business, or in any way of public interest, or in any way related to public purposes regardless of the physical form or characteristic by which such information is stored, recorded or reproduced.”
 FOIA does not require the School to create a public record which does not already exist in order to comply with a FOIA request.

 Under FOIA, the following types of records are not “public records” and are therefore not subject to disclosure pursuant to any FOIA request:

 - Financial information obtained from a person which is of a privileged or confidential nature.